melissadiep94/National-Parks-Project/README.md

   - Home page

-    Included large 'National Parks' header with free font imported from the interneet, with background of HD picture of Aspen, Colorado
+    Included large 'National Parks' header with free font imported from the interneet, with background of HD picture of Aspen, Colorado (see above snapshot)

   - Interactive Map